Learn how to grow bamboo today! Caring for bamboo is a breeze! Learn how to take care of this versatile plant with these five tips.

 World’s Tallest Bamboo

-The tallest bamboos are the Giant Bamboo (Dendrocalamus giganteus) and they can grow to heights of 100 feet or more.
+The tallest bamboos are the Giant Bamboo (Dendrocalamus giganteus), which can grow to heights of 100 feet or more.

 Caring for Bamboo